vilaj46/pdf-ui/README.md

 > 1. Component - file
 > 2. Styles - file
 > 3.  utils - directory or file.
 Only extend to directory if file gets too large.
 > 4.  components - directory
+> 5. Local Data

 Component variables should be:

+1. Properties
-   1. Constants
+2. Constants
-   2. Misc
+3. Misc
-   3. State
+4. State
+5. Organized State for sub components.

 shared